EMDR Global Alliance: The International Society for EMDR Therapy

 Administrative Region and the Regional Association.
 Trainers are made aware of and agree to this.
 However, both

-2. The trainer must act in a way that supports and promotes their National Association or Special Administrative
+parties in this relationship have a duty to facilitate this process. - The trainer must act in a way that supports and promotes their National Association or Special Administrative

 Region and Regional Association.
 A seamless relationship between trainers, trainees, the National Association or